kvshw/luminaire/README.md

 (15.07.2023)

 - Am I going to create the functionality by myself, or will I use some UI libraries like Material UI or Chakra UI?
-Which library is best for this project</li>
+Which library is best for this project
 - Then I selected Material UI first to try, and currently having the problem of making the 0-1 mark wider because the 0-1 change is not noticeable as the project requirements.

 (19.07.2023)